dsallstrom/CourseraDatascience_dsallstrom/README.md

 # It contains:
 #   My script, the cleaned dataset, the cleaned dataset with the calculated means, and the codebook.
 The data are comma delimited text files.

-# For more information on the datasets, see the codebook.
+# For more information on the data, see the codebook.
+The script should run by itself.